mawrkus/pull-request-review-guide/README.md

 #### Be proactive

-If the PR is complex, write a general comment to give an overview of the context and the choices being made.
+If the PR is complex, write a general comment to give an overview of the context, the prupose of the PR and relevant details about the choices being made.

 If there's a lot changes (e.g. a refactoring task), hightlight the most important parts of the code.